Headmistress - Mrs Amanda Letch

-Music Teacher - Mrs Isabel Saunders
+Music Teacher (Part-time) - Mrs Isabel Saunders

 Isabel graduated from Trinity College of Music (London) with a BMus (Hons), her main instrument being the cello.
 Since having two children of her own, she developed a career in making music with children; first at home and then at her children’s nurseries.
 During this period, her family also lived in New Zealand (Auckland), for a year, where she continued working with nursery children as well as taking music classes for Reception at an independent school called The Ficino School.
 Back in England, Isabel went on to run her own successful business called ‘Music for the Young’ for 7 years in Chelsea and Fulham (classes for 6mths-6yrs).